vamsitallapudi/Android-Interview-Questions-And-Answers/java/README.md

-Is Java a Pass By Value or Pass by Reference?
+-   **Is Java a Pass By Value or Pass by Reference?**<br/>
     A) Java is always a Pass by Value.
 Any value which is modified in the called function will not be reflected in the calling function.
 For Example, [Click Here.](https://stackoverflow.com/a/12429953/3424919)